Policies & Procedures

 SPECIAL NEEDS

 The Weekday School is not equipped to accommodate all children with developmental delays or special needs.
 Parents should request a meeting with the director before registering a child who requires special accommodation, to determine the school’s ability to meet the needs of the child.
-If special needs accommodations are recognized after registration, parents will need to work with the school to meet the accommodations or, possibly, make other arrangements for their child.
+If special needs are recognized after registration, parents will need to work with the school to meet the accommodations or, possibly, make other arrangements for their child.

 SUPPLY/MATERIALS FEE

-A supply fee is due August 1st.
+The supply fee is due August 1st.
 This fee covers most classroom and art supplies.
 The 4K supply fee is higher than other age groups to cover the costs of a school t-shirt, field trips, and in-house educational presentations from outside organizations.

 SUBSTITUTE TEACHERS